akm-akm/akm-whatsapp-bot/readme/heroku-hosting.md

  <br/><img width = "500px" src='images/deploy.png'></img>
 - Now the bot will be deployed in under a minute.

-# ‼️‼️ FAiling to do the below step will stop the bot from working.
+# ‼️‼️ FAiling to do the below step will stop the bot from working

 - Since heroku uses Dyno sleeping in which if an app has a free web dyno, and that dyno receives no web traffic in a 30-minute period, it will sleep.
 In addition to the web dyno sleeping, the worker dyno (if present) will also sleep. and if a sleeping web dyno receives web traffic, it will become active again after a short delay (assuming your account has free dyno hours available) You can use [Cron job](https://console.cron-job.org) to ping the heroku app every 30 minutes to prevent it from sleeping.
 Heroku will stop the bot if the website does not receive any traffic.
 - Create an account on [cron job](https://console.cron-job.org/signup).